 Type G plug in UK

-In Australia, the standard plug is Type I, which is different from the ones used in Vietnam.
-As a result, travelers from Australia will require an adapter to connect their devices to Vietnamese sockets.
+In Australia, the standard plug is Type I (slanted pins), which is structurally different from the ones used in Vietnam.
+You will not be able to force these plugs into Vietnamese sockets.

 From February 26, 2025, Vietnam Airlines and Vietjet will ban external batteries on planes.
 Key rules: